logo

 What To Check After Fixing 12904 Code

-• Inspect all the connections air cleaner inlet control, circuit / open
+• Inspect all the connections throttle position output, circuit low

 • Check the engine oil to ensure it's clean and the viscosity